Season Eight of “I’m glad you interrupted”

 What is the intention of this course?

 To work well as a group we have a shared intention and a shared dedication.
-This will be our shared intention:

 We treat ourselves and others with care, no matter what the other person does, says or thinks.